Visit this website regularly for updates or follow us on Twitter.

 There will be two kind of presentations “regular presentations” with roughly 15 minutes time slots and “lighting presentations” with 5 minutes time slots.
 Please indicate your preference, but the scientific committee will finally assign the presentations into the two categories.

 The purpose of the conference is to provide a public forum for researchers from academia and institutes of official (government) statistics to present, exchange ideas and discuss developments in state-of-the-art statistical software commonly used in applied economics and statistics.
 The most focused debates are expected to be on the use of R in Official Statistics.

 The topics covered by the conference are the following:

-The participants are kindly asked to submit the abstract via e-mail to: anamaria.ciuhu [at] insse.ro preferably as plain text or Word or PDF, there is no template for the abstract submission.
+The participants are kindly asked to submit the abstract via e-mail to: urosconf [at] gmail.com preferably as plain text or Word or PDF, there is no template for the abstract submission.

 Tutorials will be 2 to 4 hours in length (1 slot is 2 hours).
-Tutorials will be presented one per day, as live presentations.
+Tutorials will be presented as live presentations.
 The scope of the tutorials comprises the whole statistical production process of official statistics.
-Deadline for tutorial submission is 31 of July 2021.
+Deadline for tutorial submission is 8th of September 2023.

-Authors with an accepted abstract can submit a full-length paper for a special section of R Journal or a journal special issue of Romanian Statistical Review.
+Authors with an accepted abstract can submit a full-length paper for one of the following journals: R Journal (special section) or Romanian Statistical Review (special issue).

-For both journals, submission deadline will be January 15, 2022.
+For all journals, submission deadline will be January 15,

 Submissions for Romanian Statistical Review: Ana Maria Ciuhu, anamaria.ciuhu [at] insse.ro